Privacy policy

 2.7 Newsletter

 To register for the newsletter, the data requested in the registration process is required.
 Registration for the newsletter is logged.
-After registering, you will receive a message to the email address provided asking you to confirm your registration (“double opt-in”).
-This is necessary so that third parties cannot register with your email address.

 You can revoke your consent to receive the newsletter at any time and thus unsubscribe from the newsletter.

 We store the registration data for as long as it is required for sending the newsletter.
-We store the logging of the registration and the dispatch address for as long as there is an interest in proving the consent originally given; as a rule, these are the limitation periods for civil law claims, i.e. a maximum of three years.
+We store the logging of the registration and the dispatch address as long as there is an interest in proving the consent originally given; as a rule, these are the limitation periods for civil law claims, i.e. a maximum of three years.

 The legal basis for sending the newsletter is your consent pursuant to Art.
 6 para.
 1 sentence 1 a) in conjunction with Art.
-7 GDPR in conjunction with § 7 para.
+7 GDPR in conjunction with Section 7 para.
 2 no. 3 UWG.
 The legal basis for logging the registration is our legitimate interest in proving that the newsletter was sent with your consent.

 2.8 Product recommendations

-We will regularly send you product recommendations by e-mail independently of the newsletter.
+We will send you regular product recommendations by e-mail independently of the newsletter.
 In this way, we send you information about products from our range that you may be interested in based on your recent purchases of goods or services from us.
 We do this strictly in accordance with legal requirements.
 You can object to this at any time without incurring any costs other than the transmission costs according to the basic rates.
 A message in text form to the contact details mentioned under point 1 (e.g. e-mail, fax, letter) is sufficient for this.
 Of course, you will also find an unsubscribe link in every e-mail.

 2.9 Google Analytics